Services in Pöyrisjärvi Wilderness Area

 - There are hotels in Hetta, the municipal centre of Enontekiö.

-- More information about services can be found on the Enontekiö website (www.tosilappi.fi) and on the Lapland tourism website (www.lapland.fi).
+- More information about services can be found on the Enontekiö website (enontekiolapland.com) and on the Lapland tourism website (lapland.fi).

 - Private tourist enterprises in Enontekiö rent boats and hiking equipment.
-More information (www.tosilappi.fi).
+More information (enontekiolapland.com).

-- There are no specific services for the disabled in Pöyrisjärvi Wilderness Area.
+- There are no specific accessible services in Pöyrisjärvi Wilderness Area.

 Other Services in the Surrounding Area

-- The closest banks, pharmacy and medical centre are in the village of Hetta the centre of the municipality of Enontekiö.
+- The closest bank, pharmacy and medical centre are in the village of Hetta the centre of the municipality of Enontekiö.

-- There are shops in the villages of Hetta, Peltovuoma and Vuontisjärvi.
+- There are shops in the village of Hetta.

 - There are a fuel distribution points in the villages of Hetta and Palojärvi.
 There is also a service station in Hetta.

 - Private tourist enterprises in the municipality of Enontekiö have saunas which the public can use for a fee.
-More information (www.tosilappi.fi).
+More information (enontekiolapland.com).

-- Fisheries Management fees and angling permits (www.eraluvat.fi) can be bought from Metsähallitus webshop (verkkokauppa.eraluvat.fi) and from Fell Lapland Visitor Centre.
+- Fisheries Management fees (eraluvat.fi) and angling permits (eraluvat.fi) can be bought from Metsähallitus webshop (verkkokauppa.eraluvat.fi) and from Fell Lapland Visitor Centre.